tblobaum/thenewworldpost.com/_posts/2022-02-21-sperm-counts-of-western-men-plummeting-analysis-finds.markdown

 Since 1992, other researchers conducted analyses to understand whether sperm counts have declined, yet the results were mixed.

-“Now we have a pretty solid answer,” said Levine, who said his own study performed a meta-regression, “a more conservative, sophisticated analysis,” one that accounts for factors that might influence the results.
+“Now we have a pretty solid answer,” said Levine, who said his own study performed a meta-regression,“ a more conservative, sophisticated analysis, ”one that accounts for factors that might influence the results.

 Though Levine emphasized that his analysis did not study the cause of declines, he speculated the reason may be “we are exposed to many chemicals we’ve never been exposed to before.”